Stars vs. Blackhawks: Betting Trends, Odds, Advanced Stats

 Stars Advanced Stats

-- Dallas has two wins against the spread, and is 6-3-1 overall, in its last 10 contests.

-- Dallas hit the over in eight of its last 10 contests.

-- The Stars and their opponents have averaged 6.3 goals combined in their past 10 games, 0.3 more than the over/under of 6 in this matchup.
+- The Stars and their opponents have averaged 6.3 goals combined in their past 10 games, 0.2 less than the over/under in this matchup (6.5).

-- During their last 10 games, the Stars' goals per game average is 0.4 higher than their season-long average.
+- During their past 10 games, the Stars' goals per game average is 0.5 higher than their season-long average.

-- The Stars' 113 goals this season make them the seventh-best scoring team in the NHL.
+- The Stars' 3.5 average goals per game add up to 118 total, which makes them the 11th-ranked scoring team in the league.

-- On defense, the Stars have conceded 101 goals (3.1 per game) to rank 11th in league play.
+- The Stars rank 12th in total goals against, giving up 3.1 goals per game (105 total) in NHL play.

-- The squad has the league's eighth-best goal differential at +12 this season.
+- The team's goal differential is ninth-best in the league at +13.

 Watch the NHL on Max with the B/R Sports Add-On